1420 was built at Swindon in November 1933 – Withdrawn November 1964

 In 2017 had the boiler lifted in order to undertake its overhaul.

-It is hoped that the locomotive will return to steam on the south Devon Railway in 2019 but by the end of 2017 there is still much to do.
+It was hoped that the locomotive would return to steam on the South Devon Railway in 2019 but by the end of 2017 there was still much to do.
+By September 2020 it looked as if it would not return to traffic until 2021.

 |Home Base||Current Status||Owner|